-If you want the proper 4k or HDR experience from your TV, you need to watch genuine 4k or HDR video.
-The availability of high quality, 4k HDR content is increasing steadily, and is much more readily available than even a few years ago.
-Here are some of the ways you can watch the ultra high definition content you crave.
+If you want a proper 4k or HDR experience from your TV, you need to watch genuine 4k or HDR video.
+The availability of high-quality, 4k HDR content is increasing steadily and is much more readily available than even a few years ago.
+Here are some of the ways you can watch the Ultra High Definition (UHD) content you crave.

-UHD Blu-rays were first released at the beginning of 2016.
-While streaming 4k content has limitations based on bit rate, connection speed, and bandwidth caps, you just need to grab a UHD Blu-ray and pop it into a UHD Blu-ray player to start enjoying higher-resolution content.
+Sales of 4k Ultra HD Blu-ray players peaked in 2017, and while they've been in decline since then (as have disc players more generally), Ultra HD Blu-rays are still one of the main ways to watch 4k content.
+Ultra HD Blu-rays were first released at the beginning of 2016.
+While streaming 4k content has limitations based on bit rate, connection speed, and bandwidth caps, you just need to grab an Ultra HD Blu-ray and pop it into a UHD Blu-ray player to start enjoying higher-resolution content.

-A lot of earlier 4k Blu-ray movies were not actually filmed in 4k.
-They were filmed in lower resolutions then upscaled to 4k in editing.
-This is still an upgrade over 1080p.
+A lot of the earliest 4k Blu-ray movies weren't actually filmed in 4k.
+They were filmed in lower resolutions then upscaled to 4k in editing, which is still an upgrade over 1080p.

-Note: In an effort to keep bandwidth costs down, the bit rate for some 4k streaming content can be relatively low – 1080p Blu-rays have higher bit rates.
-This means that while the resolution is there, the streams have less information, and so they are not very high quality.
+Keep in mind that in an effort to keep bandwidth costs down, the bit rate for some 4k streaming content can be relatively low—even 1080p Blu-rays have higher bit rates.
+Bit rate refers to how many bits of information are processed per second.
+So, while the resolution is there for 4k streaming, the streams have less information, meaning the quality isn't as high.

-These are videos uploaded by regular users, but by the sheer amount of 4k content, nothing has YouTube beat for now.
+These are videos uploaded by regular users, but for the sheer amount of 4k content, nothing has YouTube beat for now.
 If you're looking for a way to test out a new 4k TV's capabilities, this is a great place to start.
-Youtube also supports HDR, which is supported by many streaming devices and the majority of 4k UHD TVs.
+YouTube also supports HDR, which is supported by many streaming devices and the majority of 4k UHD TVs.

 Here are a few 4k videos to get you started.